 Michael Hurdzan, PhD

 Dr. Hurdzan is an internationally recognized authority on golf course environmental issues.
-He was selected the winner of the 2007 Donald Ross Award from the American Society of Golf Course Architects, and the 2002 Donald A. Rossi Award from the Golf Course Builders Association of America.
-He was also Golf World Magazine’s 1997 "Architect of the Year" and The Board Room Magazine’s 2001 and 1999 selection for the same honor.
+He was presented the prestigious Old Tom Morris Award in 2013 by the Golf Course Superintendents Association of America; he was also the recipient of the American Society of Golf Course Architects’ 2007 Donald Ross Award and the 2002 Golf Course Builders Association of America’s Don A. Rossi Award.
+He was also Golf World Magazine’s 1997 "Architect of the Year."

 An instructor as well as a designer, Dr. Hurdzan formerly taught "Environmental Impacts of Golf Courses" for the Harvard Graduate School of Design.
 He is a past president of the American Society of Golf Course Architects, and has authored six books and over 100 articles on golf course related topics.
 His 400-page book on golf course architecture has been called "the modern bible of golf course design."

 Explaining his philosophy of design, Dr. Hurdzan says, "Besides its sporting requirements, I believe that a truly great golf course must either enhance the natural habitat or create a new environmentally sound one.
 The more we harmonize natural surroundings into a golf course, the more aesthetic and memorable it will be."

 Dana Fry worked with Dr. Michael Hurdzan from 1988 – 2012 and was a full partner from 1997 – 2012.
 With Jason Straka, he has since formed Fry/Straka Global Golf Course Design.
 He is a member of the American Society of Golf Course Architects and a past president of its Board of Directors.
 GolfWeek magazine selected Mr. Fry among the Top Five in their 2001 "40 under 40" list of people in leadership positions within the golf industry who are likely to shape the business for years to come.